AlinaKriutchenko/Data-Engineering/PredictHQ-Dataset/Predicthq-Bronze-To-Silver-Unified.md

 # A creation of Predicthq-Bronze-To-Silver-Unified from PredictHQ data.

 * Duplicates removed
-* Only active events a kept.
+* Only active events a kept
-* Update
+* Merging new data updates
-* Removal deleted events from old records.
+* Removal deleted events from old records
-* Adding an 'event-group' column for single (true) and recurring events (false).
+* Adding an 'event-group' column for single (true) and recurring events (false)

 ### Import function module